-Equity "Convene community groups in small ci shiftsequity and inclusion." ties to embrace and welcome changes in our demographic able and sustainable communities by ens ta their home can thrive and prosper. suring that all people who work, visit and call South Strategies: 8.1 Identify and address the needs of all community members through equitable, inclusive and culturally competent economic development efforts.
-8.2 Achieve health equity, improve health outcomes, reduce barriers to access and eliminate disparities for all residents including in mental health, substance abuse, chemical dependency and oral health.
-8.3 Ensure that local community participation and leadership include diverse voices and are representative of the region's demographics.
-8.4 Develop a culturally, socially, and linguistically competent health system that address the needs of all residents.
-8.5 Identify, support, and encourage local initiatives addressing equity and inclusion. launched k with the N open to re ojectives: ational Community of Practice (CoP) project by NADO recently launched in partnership ew Growth Innovation Network (NGIN), gional development organizations and ers across the nation seeking to learn and Regional Objectives: ✓ Examine health inequities in the region by collecting data, allocating resources, leveraging community partnership and cross-sector collaborate with the purpose of drafting a local response plan to address health inequity.
+Equity "Convene community groups in small cities to embrace and welcome changes in our demographic shifts--equity and inclusion."

+Goal: Build equitable and sustainable communities by ensuring that all people who work, visit and call South Central Minnesota their home can thrive and prosper.

+- 8.1 Identify and address the needs of all community members through equitable, inclusive and culturally competent economic development efforts. - 8.2 Achieve health equity, improve health outcomes, reduce barriers to access and eliminate disparities for all residents including in mental health, substance abuse, chemical dependency and oral health. - 8.3 Ensure that local community participation and leadership include diverse voices and are representative of the region's demographics. - 8.4 Develop a culturally, socially, and linguistically competent health system that address the needs of all residents. - 8.5 Identify, support, and encourage local initiatives addressing equity and inclusion.

+✓ Join the National Community of Practice (CoP) project launched by NADO recently launched in partnership with the New Growth Innovation Network (NGIN), open to regional development organizations and practitioners across the nation seeking to learn and

+✓ Examine health inequities in the region by collecting data, allocating resources, leveraging community partnership and cross-sector collaborate with the purpose of drafting a local response plan to address health inequity.
-support one another in developing inclusive economic growth strategies.

-- Develop a plan for authentic and inclusive community engagement that acknowledges and addresses obstacles that prevent participation from diverse community members and that communicates the value of their involvement. - ✓ Incorporate residents' perspectives and expertise into Region Nine's economic development initiatives by building advisory committees with diverse membership that review and provide feedback on internal projects and reports. - Provide effective employee training on diversity and inclusion. - Encourage staff to pursue volunteer work, community service, and skills-based volunteering.
+- support one another in developing inclusive economic growth strategies. - ✓ Develop a plan for authentic and inclusive community engagement that acknowledges and addresses obstacles that prevent participation from diverse community members and that communicates the value of their involvement. - ✓ Incorporate residents' perspectives and expertise into Region Nine's economic development initiatives by building advisory committees with diverse membership that review and provide feedback on internal projects and reports. - ✓ Provide effective employee training on diversity and inclusion. - ✓ Encourage staff to pursue volunteer work, community service, and skills-based volunteering.

-- Make health equity a local priority in policymaking and local strategic planning. - ✓ Establish a regional commission or committee with broad and diverse membership that advises local government on health, cultural, social, and economic issues that affect all residents. - Design and develop leadership development programs, networking groups, and career pathways to empower young and diverse community members for civic leadership. - Offer services and written materials in multiple languages and ensure that staff and health providers reflect the diversity of population served. - Provide resources and technical assistance to local leaders and community-led groups focused on advancing equity.
+- ✓ Make health equity a local priority in policymaking and local strategic planning. - ✓ Establish a regional commission or committee with broad and diverse membership that advises local government on health, cultural, social, and economic issues that affect all residents. - ✓ Design and develop leadership development programs, networking groups, and career pathways to empower young and diverse community members for civic leadership. - ✓ Offer services and written materials in multiple languages and ensure that staff and health providers reflect the diversity of population served. - ✓ Provide resources and technical assistance to local leaders and community-led groups focused on advancing equity.